 Buying a Private Registration Number

 The first step is to purchase the registration number plate that you want for your vehicle.
 You can buy number plates from private sellers, but just make sure that you receive either a V750 Certificate of Entitlement or the V778 Certificate of Retention when you buy your number plate so that you can register it.
 You can also buy a number plate online right here at Carreg.co.uk.
-The DVLA also hold auctions six times a year, and you can bid on private number plates by phone, online or in person.
+SEARCH OUR DATABASE

 Removing a Registration Number From Your Vehicle